MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/resource/properties/overview.md

 DSC has support for several well-known properties.
 Some well-known properties enable a DSC Resource to use built-in processing.
-The well-known properties always start with an underscore (`_`) and DSC Resources that use these properties may not override or extend them.
+The well-known properties always start with an underscore (`_`) and DSC Resources that use these properties can't override or extend them.

 ## _exist